irc-rs/mirust_macros/README.md

 # mirust_macros

-Procedural macros for the [`mirust`](https://github.com/irc-rs/mirust) SDK, designed to simplify the creation of mIRC/AdiIRC-compatible DLLs in Rust.
+An attribute macro for the [`mirust`](https://github.com/irc-rs/mirust) SDK, designed to simplify the creation of mIRC/AdiIRC-compatible DLLs in Rust.

 This crate provides an attribute macro for exporting functions with the correct signature and FFI setup expected by IRC clients.